 C-shaped member, break shape, flat strap material, or component assemblies attached to structural members, flat strap or sheathing panels to transfer shear forces or stabilize members.

-Structural elements that are installed to provide restraint or support (or both) to other framing members so that the complete assembly forms a stable structure.
+Structural elements that are installed to provide restraint or support (or both) to other structural members or nonstructural members so that the complete assembly forms a stable structure.

 A horizontal structural member that supports ceiling components and which may be subject to attic loads.

-Member of a shear wall or diaphragm that forms the perimeter, interior opening, discontinuity or re-entrant corner.
+Member of a shear wall, strap braced wall or diaphragm that forms the perimeter, interior opening, discontinuity or re-entrant corner.

 A structural member that forms the top or bottom component of a truss.